 Dylan Klebold was a child of upper middle class parents, considered gifted in grammar school.
 But he didn't feel like he fit in at Columbine High School in Colorado.
 He and his friend Eric Harris developed a hatred of school, and on April 20, 1999, they brought guns and pipe bombs to murder as many students as they could.
 They killed 13 people and injured 20 before committing suicide.

 Mass murderer Dylan Klebold was born on September 11, 1981, in Lakewood, Colorado.
 Dylan Klebold and his friend Eric Harris launched a deadly assault on their Colorado high school on April 20, 1999, during which they killed 13 people and injured more than 20.
 With a geophysicist for a father and a mother who worked with the disabled, he seemed an unlikely killer.
-He never wanted for anything.
-His family was upper middle class; his father had a successful mortgage business.
+His parents eventually started their own real estate management company and provided an upper middle class life for their family.

 Intelligent, Klebold was in a program for gifted students at his elementary school.
 He was described as a shy child who loved baseball, especially the Boston Red Sox.
 By ninth grade, he was friends with Eric Harris and Brooks Brown.
 Like many teenagers, he liked violent video games.
 Klebold also enjoyed bowling and worked behind the scenes for school productions as a sound man.
 With Harris, he worked at a local pizza place for a time.